matousp/mobile-profiling/README.md

 <h3>4.
 Processing SSL data</h3>

-SSL data are processed by <tt>format-ssl.pl</tt> script that reads from raw tshark output in txt format, analyzes data and prints output in CSV format.
+SSL metadata is processed by <tt>format-ssl.pl</tt> script that reads from raw tshark output in txt format, analyzes data and prints output in CSV format.
 The output is a table with occurences of all combinations of ciphersuites, extensions and other SSL parameters.
-If -hash argument is used, instead of textual strings of SSL values, a hash value is printed. <tt> dns_file</tt> contains data from <tt>dns-resp.txt</tt>
+If -hash argument is used, instead of textual strings of SSL values, a hash value is printed.

 <tt>Format: format-ssl.pl -f \<ssl.txt\> </tt>